 Red Dot CEO Professor Dr. Peter Zec on the laureates “The winners of the Red Dot Award: Product Design 2021 were particularly impressive this year.
-The design of their products is excellent, in terms of both the aesthetic and the functionality.
+The design of their products is excellent, in terms of both aesthetic and functionality.
 It’s not easy to prevail in such a strong field of competitors and to win over our jury.
-Consequently, I want to congratulate the laureates very sincerely on their success,” said Professor Dr. Peter Zec, founder and CEO of Red Dot.
+Consequently, I want to congratulate the laureates very sincerely on their success,” said Professor Dr. Peter Zec, founder, and CEO of Red Dot.

 The future of beam seaters is placemaking, and modular that invites interaction

 “The idea for our new Ascent Series was born out of discussions and workshops with architects on the topic of how the future public space will look like.
 The public space has changed drastically in design and technology, but somehow the furniture still looks the same as it did in the 50s—straight rows of seating with no added value than a place to sit.
 We wanted to challenge that and create something playful and functional that welcomes the user to interact”, said Jonas Ekholst, Head of Design at Green Furniture Concept.

 The new Ascent Series is a modular beam seating system designed for large-scale interiors and waiting areas.
 Gently curved and a triumph of three-dimensional design, Ascent is unique, placemaking, configurable, and truly seamless.
 Architects are sure to recognize and celebrate the possibilities.
 With Ascent, the limitations of straight-backed, straight-angled beam seaters are no more.
 This new series can be configured to fit the structure of any building and guide people’s flow.
 Also, Ascent creates 30-40% more space than conventional seating systems.
 The modular concept offers the possibility to reconfigure and adapt quickly when new demands are needed in the ever-evolving public spaces.